Practical Continual Forgetting for Pre-trained Vision Models: Introduction

 In real-world scenarios, these requests usually originate at any time from both users and model owners and naturally form a sequence.
 Under such a setting, selective information is expected to be \textit{continuously} removed from a pre-trained model while maintaining the rest.
 We identify this novel problem as \textbf{continual forgetting} and illustrate it in \cref{fig: motivation}, where privacy and wrong knowledge need to be removed from the pre-trained model sequentially.
 This task holds significance in upholding privacy and reducing unwanted model bias, such as gender and racial discrimination, in real-world applications.

+While the need for model erasure is broad, our primary focus is on functional forgetting, where the goal is to verifiably remove a model’s ability to perform a specific task (\eg, classify a particular category) for reasons such as regulatory compliance or model curation.
+For the granularity of forgetting, we concentrate on the class-wise setting.
+This approach serves as a standard and well-understood benchmark, providing a foundational step toward more complex instance-wise or identity-wise forgetting.
+Besides, in practice, a critical challenge is that the data available to guide the forgetting process, both for the information to be removed and the information to be retained, is often scarce or missing.
+This transforms the problem into a few-shot or missing-data learning scenario, where naive fine-tuning can lead to overfitting, failing to properly erase the targeted knowledge while maintaining the rest.

 A related research topic is machine unlearning, which refers to the process of removing or erasing knowledge or patterns that a model has learned during training.
 Prior attempts mostly focused on typical machine learning algorithms~\cite{mahadevan2021certifiable,bourtoule2021machine,chen2019novel,izzo2021approximate}, \eg, linear/logistic regression~\cite{mahadevan2021certifiable,izzo2021approximate}, and thus have a limited scope of application.
 Recent studies that explored unlearning techniques for deep learning models are either computationally heavy and only effective on small-scale problems~\cite{guo2019certified,golatkar2020eternal,sekhari2021remember}, or require specific designs in the pre-training process~\cite{bourtoule2021machine, yan2022arcane}, which are impractical.
 These approaches lack the ability to proceed with numerous everyday requests and thus are not capable of practical continual forgetting.
 In this work, we identify three key requirements in the design of practical continual forgetting algorithms. \textbf{\textit{(i)}} Efficient and effective deleting for unwanted knowledge is crucial.
-Especially for continual forgetting scenarios, lightweight and fast modifications are more important to achieve deleting information promptly. \textbf{\textit{(ii)}} Should have minimal impact on remaining knowledge, \ie, catastrophic forgetting should be mitigated. \textbf{\textit{(iii)}} Being robust in practical scenarios where the forgotten and remaining data may be rare (few-shot) or some remaining data is missing.
+Especially for continual forgetting scenarios, lightweight and fast modifications are more important to achieve the deletion of information promptly. \textbf{\textit{(ii)}} Should have minimal impact on remaining knowledge, \ie, catastrophic forgetting should be mitigated. \textbf{\textit{(iii)}} Being robust in practical scenarios where the forgotten and remaining data may be rare (few-shot) or some remaining data is missing.
+We give an introductory figure of our scenarios in \Cref{fig:scenarios}.